Los Payasos de la Tele: History

 Heirs of a long family tradition of circus performance, which stretches back to the nineteenth century, they were sons of Emilio Aragón the elder and nephews of José María and Teodoro Aragón - Emig, Pompoff y Teddy.
 Other members of the family with circus connections included their cousins Nabucodonosorcito and Zampabollos.

-Gaby, Fofó y Miliki began their activities in Spain in 1939 at the Circo Price.
+Gaby, Fofó and Miliki began their activities in Spain in 1939 at the Circo Price.
 In 1946, the three brothers emigrated across the Atlantic, where they remained for more than a quarter of a century.
 They first set up shop in Cuba, where they made their first incursions into the world of television in 1949.
 In the following years, the diffusion of their shows in other countries in Latin America made them familiar faces in Mexico, Venezuela, Puerto Rico, and the United States.
 Between 1965 and 1971 they moved to Puerto Rico, where they transmitted a daily program called El Show de las 5, one of the most popular and remembered shows in the history of TV in that country.

 In 1970 they arrived in Argentina, and achieved great success through their program El zapato roto (The broken Shoe), which they then renamed El show de Gaby, Fofó y Miliki.
 Soon a new member of the family, Fofito (the son of Fofó), made appearances.

-Two years later, in 1972, they returned to Spain, contracting with Televisión Española to front a new program called El Gran Circo de TVE.
+Two years later, in 1972, they returned to Spain, contracting with Televisión Española to front a new program called El Gran Circo de TVE ("The Great Circus of TVE").
+This programme replaced the also well-known Los Chiripitifláuticos.
 It was a great success, remaining on air until 1981, and became an enormous cultural phenomenon in Spain in the 1970s.
 The group was awarded a TP de Oro, a prestigious Spanish television award, for "most popular personality" in 1974.